CyBear-Jinni/CBJ_Smart-Device_Resources/devices_resources/raspberry_pi/README.md

 <p>7.
 Now it should run</p>

-<p>Now just [run it manually](https://github.com/CyBear-Jinni/CBJ_Smart-Device/wiki/Instructions-for-developers) as Raspberry Pi is currently not supported as a snap</p>
+<p>Now just <a href="https://github.com/CyBear-Jinni/CBJ_Smart-Device/wiki/Instructions-for-developers">run it manually</a> as Raspberry Pi is currently not supported as a snap</p>